Qld land tax clearance certificate

 What are the delivery options available?

 Mostly, certificates will return an instant result.
-In some cases, orders queue for processing, and the result will be available from the CITEC Confirm inbox within 15 minutes.
+In some cases, orders queue for processing, and the result will be available from your Confirm inbox within 15 minutes.

-The Office of State Revenue validates information before issuing clearance certificates, liability advices and garnishee notices.
+The Revenue Office validates information before issuing clearance certificates, liability advices and garnishee notices.
 This is to ensure all information is consistent with their database.

-The Office of State Revenue handles manual processing, and you’ll receive results via post.
-These orders will normally be completed within 10 days from the date of the request.
-They cannot fax certificates.
+You’ll receive results via post.
+These orders will normally be completed within 10 days from the request date.
+The Revenue Office can’t fax certificates.

 As no further actions take place online, the CITEC Confirm inbox status of the order remains as manual.
-The status will continue to display the original PDF notice of manual processing even after the certificate has been issued.
+The status will continue to display the original PDF manual processing notice even after the certificate has been issued.